Danny Malboeuf

-Danny Malboeuf (born 1960) is a visual artist and musician from Statesville, North Carolina.
+Danny Malboeuf is a visual artist and musician.
 As kolaboy he is a member of the breedArt collective and a Senior Member of DeviantArt, where four of his paintings have received the site's top award.
 His musical project is Cowgirl in the Snow.

 Art

 Danny Malboeuf is a self-trained artist/illustrator.
 Working mainly in acrylics, he paints in an allegorical figurative style that combines surrealist, symbolist and pre-Raphaelite sensibilities, often in conjunction with subtle pop-culture references.
 Malboeuf counts music and literature as his greatest sources of inspiration; specific artistic influences include the painters Arnold Boecklin, John Martin, Ferdinand Khnopff, and Leon Frédéric.
 While many of his paintings deal with mythological and religious themes, the frequent incorporation of sci-fi and pop-culture imagery from the artist's youth establishes tentative connections with movements such as pop surrealism.
 He has a strong bias towards painting female subjects, "perhaps because the essence of female is more poetic, and the male more prosaic."

 Malboeuf is represented by The Queen's Gallery and Art Center in Charlotte, North Carolina, and is a member of the international Surreal Visionary Art Collective.
 In the past twenty years, his work has been exhibited in numerous solo and joint exhibitions, including one at the Huntington Museum of Art, and his paintings can now be found in private collections in Europe, America, Asia and Australia.

 Malboeuf's outsider leanings and penchant for dark themes and forbidden mixtures can be disquieting or even controversial.
 "If you've never contemplated the odd, spellbinding paintings by Charlotte original Danny Malboeuf, now's your chance to catch up.
 An uneasy feeling mixed with awe at the artist's painterly skill is not unusual with these acrylics.
 Holy Water and Consecration of St. Joan both deliver a biting admixture of religion and sexuality."
 Another critique reads "This artist's idiosyncratic slice of surrealism, dark and Gothic, is imbued with a strong dose of high-techno metallica in a strange quasi-religious vein that incites uneasy thoughts.
 If Edgar Allan Poe and H.P.
 Lovecraft rose from the dead and co-wrote a series of stories – and Max Ernst collaborated with Dante Gabriel Rossetti using Giger's Alien as a prototype to illustrate these collaborative tales – the result might resemble Malboueuf's series of images. [...]
 Malboeuf's intensely symbolic paintings do occasionally depict a sunnier mood, [...] but more common is a decaying, bittersweet morbidity – futuristic pre-Rapahelite paintings corrupted by the forces of the darkside.
 There's a repellent attraction to this work that's compelling."
 On the academic front, Malboeuf's painting Holy Water is the subject of a Master's dissertation.